 Pairing Drinks with Julian Pie (The Right Way)

 The unspoken local tradition in Julian is pie and a drink.
 These can be enjoyed in that order or sometimes simultaneously.
-A few combinations that work well include:
+A few combinations that work remarkably well include:

 Neither the cidery nor the brewery will explicitly tell you to do this, so consider it insider information.